DakotaPride/create-garnished/README.md

 **Melted Cinder Flour Nut** recipes that conflicted with Create/Vanilla recipes are now fixed!
 The recipe now requires **Garnish Powder** or **Processed Salt** instead of sugar and is also converted from a mixing recipe to a compacting recipe.
 If any other conflicts come up, feel free to open a report here or message me in some variation!

+**Salt Compound** will now be created via a sequenced assembly line recipe.
+Similar to the train track recipe, only requiring one full cycle.
+The first and second steps of the assembly require you to press it, and the final step requires you to apply **Garnish Compound** onto the item.

-More information may be added in the future, but until then, thank you so much for all of the support on this mod! (please report any issues/suggestions here, and if you have questions, feel free to ask them!)
+More information may be added in the future, but until then, thank you so much for all of the support on this mod!
+(Please report any issues/suggestions here, and if you have questions, feel free to ask them!)